MemoryDB API and interface VPC endpoints (AWS PrivateLink) - Amazon MemoryDB

 Private DNS hostnames can be enabled for only one VPC endpoint in the VPC.
 If you want to create an additional VPC endpoint then private DNS hostname should be disabled for it.

-Before you set up an interface VPC endpoint for MemoryDB for Redis API endpoints, ensure that you review Interface endpoint properties and limitations in the Amazon VPC User Guide.
-All MemoryDB API operations that are relevant to managing MemoryDB for Redis resources are available from your VPC using AWS PrivateLink.
+Before you set up an interface VPC endpoint for MemoryDB API endpoints, ensure that you review Interface endpoint properties and limitations in the Amazon VPC User Guide.
+All MemoryDB API operations that are relevant to managing MemoryDB resources are available from your VPC using AWS PrivateLink.
 VPC endpoint policies are supported for MemoryDB API endpoints.
 By default, full access to MemoryDB API operations is allowed through the endpoint.
 For more information, see Controlling access to services with VPC endpoints in the Amazon VPC User Guide.

-You can create a VPC endpoint for the MemoryDB for Redis API using either the Amazon VPC console or the AWS CLI.
+You can create a VPC endpoint for the MemoryDB API using either the Amazon VPC console or the AWS CLI.
 For more information, see Creating an interface endpoint in the Amazon VPC User Guide.

 After you create an interface VPC endpoint, you can enable private DNS host names for the endpoint.
-When you do, the default MemoryDB for Redis endpoint (https://memorydb.Region.amazonaws.com.rproxy.goskope.com) resolves to your VPC endpoint.
+When you do, the default MemoryDB endpoint (https://memorydb.Region.amazonaws.com.rproxy.goskope.com) resolves to your VPC endpoint.
 For more information, see Accessing a service through an interface endpoint in the Amazon VPC User Guide.

 You can attach an endpoint policy to your VPC endpoint that controls access to the MemoryDB API.
 The policy specifies the following: